Protocols for Packet Quantum Network Intercommunication: Quantum Internet Models

-A delicate step of a repeater-based quantum channel is that the Pauli correction for teleportation can be deferred.
-For example, If a qubit is sent from node $A$ to $B$ via a router $R$.
-Originally, $A$ sends $R$ the measurement outcome $m_1$ and then $R$ does a Pauli correction according to $m_1$.
-Instead, $R$ can perform a Bell measurement on his qubits and send the outcome $m_2$, together with $m_1$, to $B$ for Pauli correction.
-In fact, having $m_1+m_2$ is enough for $B$ to recover the transmitted qubit.
-The only quantum operation that $R$ has to do is a Bell measurement.
-This manner is called \emph{store-decode-and-forward transmission}, that is, an intermediate node stores the message for Pauli correction from the previous node, updates the message for Pauli correction according to his Bell measurement, and forwards this message to the next node.
+A delicate step of a repeater-based quantum channel is that the Pauli correction for teleportation can be deferred. {For example, suppose that a qubit is to be sent from node $A$ to $B$ via a router $R$.} Originally, $A$ sends $R$ the binary measurement outcome $m_1$ and then $R$ does a Pauli correction according to $m_1$.
+Instead, $R$ can perform a Bell measurement on his qubits and send the binary outcome $m_2$, together with $m_1$, to $B$ for Pauli correction.
+In fact, having $m_1+m_2 \mod 2$ is enough for $B$ to recover the transmitted qubit.

-Notice that, router $R$ must wait for the message of $A$ about the positions of the qubits to do the Bell measurements since a router may have many qubits.
-If a Bell measurement is applied to wrong target qubits, quantum information will be destroyed.